oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         ![Key Vault](./images/okv_ssh-042.png "Check the SSH key are no longer accessible")

-9. Go back to the db23ai client machine and log into `dbsec-lab` *as opc* user with the same command that was used at the very beginning of this lab.
-Even if the public key is no longer in the `authorized_keys` file, the remote server has access to your public key in the SSH Server wallet in OKV, and the login will succeed
+9. Go back to **your terminal session on SSH Client** (DB23ai VM) *as opc* and log into `dbsec-lab` with the same command that was used at the very beginning of this lab

     ```
     <copy>